-Constructing office furniture in bulk is an incredibly resource intensive exercise, and can exact a heavy toll on the environment.
+Constructing office furniture in bulk is an incredibly resource-intensive exercise, and can exact a heavy toll on the environment.
 Beanbags, in contrast, can be made from recycled materials and are far more kind to our planet.

 Support a more versatile office layout

 If we are looking to move towards a more dynamic office, then beanbags are the way to achieve this.
-Easy to store, to transport, and to install, beanbags could provide the solution required for the effective workplaces of the future.
+Easy to store, transport, and install, beanbags could provide the solution required for the effective workplaces of the future.

 Are you considering a shake-up in your office?
 Take a look at our office beanbag products and find your perfect seating solution.